For non-medical caregiver services,

 • Have had diabetes for a long time

-• Don't have good control over your high blood sugar or high blood pressure
+• Don't have good control over your high blood glucose or high blood pressure

 • Are pregnant